gcballintijn/vigenere/README.md

 # vigenere

-A Rust playground -- Using my implementation of the Vigenère cipher (from the LinkedIn Learning course Rust Code CAhallenges) as a basis.
+A Rust playground -- Using my implementation of the Vigenère cipher (from the LinkedIn Learning course Rust Code Challenges) as a basis.